sanderroobol/spacetime/README.md

 In addition, a couple of other data sources are implemented, mainly focussing on the gas control and analysis systems of the ReactorSTM and -AFM of the Interface Physics group at Leiden Univeristy.
 There is some support for plain text files as well.

 The software is written in a very modular way and it's easy to add support for different data types.
 It's written in Python and runs on all common operating systems.
-Spacetime is still beta quality, but it's quite useful already.

 ## Requirements